 This MD&A contains forward-looking statements which reflect the Company's current expectations regarding future events.
-The forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "estimate", "expect", "intend" and statements that an event or result "may", "will", "should", or "might" occur or be achieved and other similar expressions.
-These forward-looking statements involve risk and uncertainties, including the impact on Company given its current liquidity situation, the difficulty in predicting product approvals, acceptance of and demands for new products, the impact of the products and pricing strategies of competitors, delays in developing and launching new products, the regulatory environment, fluctuations in operating results, and other risks, any of which could cause results, performance, or achievements to differ materially from the results discussed or implied in the forward-looking statements.
+The forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "estimate", "expect", "intend" and statements that an event or result "may", "will", "should", "could", or "might" occur or be achieved and other similar expressions.
+More specifically, this MD&A contains forward-looking statements which include, but are not limited to statements regarding: the Company's corporate strategy and strategic objectives; the availability of external financing to fund the Company's ongoing liabilities and commitments; the direct and indirect impact of the COVID-19 pandemic on the Company's business and operations, including supply chain, manufacturing, research and development costs, contracted service providers and employees, and general business and economic events.
+These forward-looking statements involve risk and uncertainties, including the impact on the Company given its current liquidity situation, the difficulty in predicting product approvals, acceptance of and demands for new products, the impact of the products and pricing strategies of competitors, delays in developing and launching new products, the regulatory environment, fluctuations in operating results, and other risks, any of which could cause results, performance, or achievements to differ materially from the results discussed or implied in the forward-looking statements.
 Many risks are inherent in the industry; others are more specific to the Company.
 Investors should consult the "Risks & Uncertainties" section of this MD&A as well as the Company's ongoing quarterly filings for additional information on risks and uncertainties relating to these forward-looking statements.
-Investors should not place undue reliance on any forward-looking statements are obligation to update or alter any forward-looking statements whether as a result of new information, further events, or otherwise.
+Investors should not place undue reliance on any forward-looking statements.
+Management assumes no obligation to update or alter any forward-looking statements whether as a result of new information, further events, or otherwise.